quicwg/ops-drafts/draft-ietf-quic-manageability.md

 A Client Initial packet exposes the version, source and destination connection IDs without encryption.
-The payload of the Initial packet is obfuscated using the Initial secret.
+The payload of the Initial packet is protected using the Initial secret.
 The complete TLS Client Hello, including any TLS Server Name Indication (SNI) present, is sent in one or more CRYPTO frames across one or more QUIC Initial packets.